Splash1972/Colin-R-Portfolio/README.md

 At this point, I am just going through the week two classes to see what bits of code I want to try.
 I've scheduled a tutoring session to help with some of the layout issues I seem to be having.

+After countless tries, I have finally gotten to a place where I think I'm ready to submit for feedback.
+I'm sure the flow will come to me as I keep doing these projects, but for now it's a struggle, but satisfying.